Kidney Stones Treatment in Tampa, FL

 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful, and can require surgery if they do not pass on their own.

-The urologists at Florida Urology Partners provide personalized diagnosis and treatment for kidney stones and will determine the cause of your condition and the best solution.
-If you are experiencing symptoms of kidney stones, contact Florida Urology Partners to discuss how our urologists can relieve your symptoms.
-To schedule your appointment at our urology clinic in Tampa, FL, please call (813) 258-9565 or request an appointment online!
+At Florida Urology Partners, our urologists specialize in offering individualized diagnosis and treatment for kidney stones.
+With their expertise, they will accurately identify the underlying cause of your condition and provide you with the most effective solution.
+If you’re currently experiencing symptoms associated with kidney stones, don’t hesitate to get in touch with us.
+Contact Florida Urology Partners to discuss how our skilled urologists can alleviate your symptoms and improve your well-being.
+To schedule an appointment at our urology clinic in Tampa, FL, simply give us a call at (813) 258-9565 or conveniently request an appointment online.

 Other than pain, patients with kidney stones often experience other symptoms such as:

 - Persistent need to urinate

 - Cloudy or discolored urine, usually pink, red, or brown in color